-This one has been a long time coming.
-Earlier last year, I received an unsettling call from the doctor’s office after a routine visit.
-Don’t worry, I am completely fine.
+This easy chia jam is a delicious way to eat more berries on a regular basis.
+The recipe has been a long time coming.
+I received an unsettling call from the doctor’s office early last year.
+Don’t worry, I’m completely fine.
 I am, however, as neurotic as ever.
 I’m also a natural-born researcher, so I dove straight into the internet for more information.
 It’s better to do something than to do nothing, you know?

 I opened at least fifty tabs to read the latest research about the cancer-fighting, insulin-stabilizing, life-giving powers of whole foods.
 Food really can be the best medicine—or at least, the best preventative medicine.
 I love that blogging allows me to promote whole foods via delicious recipes.
 I don’t talk much about nutrition since I’m not a dietitian, but here we go!